 Being that I love cake and Halloween enough to get a Halloween 3D skull cake pan as a birthday gift, it’s a bit odd my first thought on seeing said pan was not, “that is going to make an awesome cake.”
 It was actually “OMG, I have to make a meat head!”
 You see a few years back I saw this quite cool recipe from Not Martha on making a realistic meatloaf hand, and that recipe really stuck with me I guess, because it overrode cake.
-Anyway, chances are you don’t give two sprinkles why I decided to make a Halloween meatloaf head, you just want to know how I did it, so let’s get to that.
+Anyway, chances are you don’t give two sprinkles why I decided to make a Halloween meatloaf head, you just want to know how to make one, so let’s get to that.

 First, you kind of need the 3D skull pan, though if you are more artistic than I you may be able to sculpt yourself a head and deprive Amazon of about $30.
 Assuming you have or buy a pan, you’ll need to grease it well.
 The rest of this recipe also assumes you use the pan, because I did.